Tipser/slate/docs-v2/source/includes/_tipser-script.md

 ## API reference

-All configuration supported by Tipser Elements is listed below.
+All configuration supported by Tipser Script is listed below.

 | Parameter               | Default   | Description                                                                                                                                                                                    | Example                                   |
 | ----------------------- | --------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------    |